-

-Sheng Pu'er 2013 "7543" from the Xiaguan factory (云南下关沱茶集团, Yúnnán Xiàguān tuóchá jítuán) is a classic aged tea that combines a rich taste, deep aroma and rich energy.
-This tea is produced from raw materials of 2013, which means that today it has been aged for more than 12 years.
-Pressed into a Bing Cha (cake) shape weighing 357 grams, this tea is a striking example of traditional sheng pu'er, which is valued for its complexity and versatility.
+The 2013 Sheng Pu'er "7543" from the Xiaguan tea factory (云南下关沱茶集团, Yúnnán Xiàguān tuóchá jítuán) is a classic aged tea that combines a rich flavor, deep aroma, and abundant energy.
+This tea was produced from 2013 harvests, meaning it has been aged for over 12 years.
+Pressed into a 357-gram Bing Cha (cake), this tea is a striking example of traditional Sheng Pu'er, prized for its complexity and versatility.

 Features of the Xiaguan plant

-The Xiaguan plant is one of the most famous puer producers in China, famous for its attention to the quality of raw materials and strict adherence to traditional production technologies.
-Tea from this plant is distinguished by its rich taste, bright aroma and balanced character.
+The Xiaguan factory is one of the most renowned pu-erh producers in China, renowned for its attention to raw material quality and strict adherence to traditional production techniques.
+Their teas are distinguished by their rich flavor, vibrant aroma, and balanced character.

 Features of the recipe "7543"

-Recipe "7543" is one of the most famous and popular recipes for sheng puer, which was developed in 1975.
-The numbers in the name mean:
+Recipe "7543" is one of the most famous and popular sheng pu-erh recipes, developed in 1975.
+The numbers in the name represent:

 · 75 — the year the recipe was created (1975);